pedros007/mapserver-docker/README.md

 Preparing imagery
 =================

 The format & layout of your data have a critical impact on Mapserver performance.
 This is especially important when using the vsicurl drivers.
-To achieve high performance, you need to miniize the amount of data that needs to be transferred.
+To achieve high performance, you need to minimize the amount of data that needs to be transferred.

 I typically start with imagery stored as a GeoTIFF.
 [Lossy JPEG compression can make your data dramatically smaller with little visual impact](http://blog.cleverelephant.ca/2015/02/geotiff-compression-for-dummies.html).
 Internal tiling the data improves random access performance.
 Generating overviews (aka pyramids) minimizes the amount of data required at various zoom levels.
 GDAL can be used to prepare a file with these considerations in mind: